 SOL SE

-The SOL SE is an upgraded version of the original SOL.
+The SOL SE is an incremental upgraded version of the original SOL.
 The headline improvement is speed, driven by an enhanced Z-axis motor, improved backlight power, and new resins engineered specifically for LCD printing.
 The firmware and software have also been refined based on years of real-world support data.
 SE stands for Special Edition, not a full generational leap, but a meaningful step up from the original platform.

 Chroma Flash